shawnweisfeld/20200109_MCWAzureDevOps/docs/lab.md

     ![On the Add an artifact screen, TailspinToys is highlighted in the Source (build pipeline) field, and the Add button is highlighted at the bottom.](./assets/lab-images/stepbystep/media/image88.png "Add an artifact")

 7. Now, it is time to begin configuring specific tasks to perform our deployment during the dev stage.
-To navigate to the task editor, select the **Task** menu item.
+To navigate to the task editor, select the **Task** menu item and then select the **dev** stage.

     ![In the menu, the Tasks item is highlighted.](./assets/lab-images/stepbystep/media/image89.png "New release pipeline")